DmitriBogdanov/UTL/docs/dev_file_templates.md

-# Project style guide
+# File templates

-This file contains specifications that ensure a standardized style of source files, documentation, commits and etc.
+This file contains templates to ensure a standardized style of source files, documentation and etc.

-## Source files

-### Module template
+## Module template

 ```cpp
 // ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ DmitriBogdanov/UTL ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~